-While we remain vigilant to protect our families and communities from the spread of coronavirus disease (also called COVID-19), some people might be tempted to buy or use questionable products that claim to help diagnose, treat, cure, and even prevent COVID-19.
+While we remain vigilant to protect our families and communities from the spread of COVID-19, some might be tempted to buy or use questionable products that claim to help diagnose, treat, cure and even prevent coronavirus disease.

 Some people and companies are trying to profit from this disease by selling unproven and illegally marketed products that make false claims.
-Unlike products approved or authorized by the U.S. Food and Drug Administration, fraudulent products that claim to cure, treat, or prevent COVID-19 haven’t been evaluated by the FDA for safety and effectiveness and might be dangerous to you and your family.
+Unlike products approved or authorized by the U.S. Food and Drug Administration, fraudulent products that claim to diagnose, cure, treat or prevent COVID-19 haven’t been evaluated by the agency for safety and effectiveness and might be dangerous to you and your family.

-The FDA is particularly concerned that these deceptive and misleading products might cause Americans to delay or stop appropriate medical treatment, leading to serious and life-threatening harm.
-It’s likely that the products do not do what they claim, and the ingredients in them could cause adverse effects and could interact with, and potentially interfere with medications to treat many underlying medical conditions.
+The FDA is particularly concerned that these deceptive and misleading products might cause people to delay, skip or stop appropriate medical treatment for COVID-19, leading to serious and life-threatening harm.
+It’s likely that the products do not do what they claim, and the ingredients in them could cause adverse effects (bad reactions) and could interact and potentially interfere with medications to treat many underlying medical conditions.

-How to Protect Yourself and Your Family From Coronavirus Fraud
+How to Protect Yourself and Your Family From COVID-19 Fraud